jsmoriss/jsm-accurate-modified-time/readme.txt

 WordPress updates the post/page modified time only when you save/update the post/page in the editor.

-**If you have shortcodes or blocks that create dynamic content (ie. from queries, files, feeds, etc.), the post/page modified time will not reflect these dynamic content changes.**
+**If you have shortcodes or blocks that create dynamic content (ie. returning content from queries, files, feeds, etc.), the post/page modified time will not reflect these dynamic content changes.**

 JSM's Accurate Modified Time plugin monitors the post/page content for changes and updates the post/page modified time as required.